You’d think I’d be incredibly happy while accomplishing one of my life-long dreams…to get certified in Myers-Briggs Personality Type.

 Most importantly though I learned I don’t need to be anyone else but me.

-Embracing my own Myers-Briggs type helped to set me free.
+Embracing my own Myers-Briggs personality type helped to set me free.

 Inevitability I would always feel better.

 Fast forward another couple of decades (and a few official Myers-Briggs personality assessments to confirm my type) and I’m still reaping the benefits.

 I know my type – an ENFJ in case you’re wondering – almost inside and out.

 I know when I’m acting from my strengths versus my weaknesses.